siberianfox/tinygwiki/Power-Management.md

 	Setting | Description | Notes
 	--------|-------------|-----------------------------
 	$md | Disable all motors | Takes effect immediately
-	$me | Enable all motors | Motors will be disabled will occur after $mt seconds
+	$me | Enable all motors | Enable motors.
+Motors will be disabled after $mt seconds
-	$me=N | Enable all motors for N seconds | Motors will be disabled will occur after N seconds
+	$me=N | Enable all motors for N seconds | Motors will be disabled after N seconds
 	$mt | Set motor power timeout | In seconds, up to 4 million seconds
 	$1pm | Display power mode | Returns one of the power modes below
 	$1pm=0 | Disable motor | Motor is disabled via the motor ENABLE line